heavenly-roads/HR-Core-Creator/README.md

 * [Changelog](CHANGELOG.md)
 * Game target version is shown on CurseForge.
 * Supported languages: English, Spanish.

+### Experimental content

-* Experimental quality items are unstable, may not work properly and are subject to change or being removed.
+Items using 'Experimental' quality are unstable, may not work properly and are subject to change or being removed.
 Do not use them on public servers or finished projects.

 ### Server optimization and file sanitizer